-Tempus supports the modernisation of higher education bodies and systems in the countries bordering on the EU.
-The programme funds both partnerships between EU and non-EU institutions – allowing them to learn from best practice – and structural measures.
+One prominent example is TEMPUS (the Trans-European Mobility Programme for University Studies), which supports the modernisation of higher education bodies and systems in the countries bordering the EU.
+The programme funds partnerships between EU and non-EU institutions, allowing them to exchange best practices and implement structural measures.

 Another widely known example is Erasmus Mundus.
 This programme helps higher education institutions in European and non-European universities set up postgraduate partnerships.
 It also supports individual students, researchers and university staff who hope to contribute to these partnerships.
 Finally, Erasmus Mundus backs projects that make European higher education more visible across the globe.